Political positions of Zohran Mamdani: Housing

-He has advocated rent control, strengthening tenant protections, and creating a Social Housing Development Agency that would build publicly owned affordable housing.
-He has stated that he takes inspiration from the Vienna, Austria model of social housing.
+Mamdani has advocated for rent control, strengthening tenant protections, and creating a Social Housing Development Agency that would build publicly owned affordable housing.
+He has stated that he takes inspiration from the Vienna, Austria, model of social housing.
 He wants to build 200,000 new units of affordable, rent-stabilized homes over the next 10 years with union labor, and double the amount of spending to rehabilitate homes for the city's 400,000 public housing tenants.
+Mamdani and his team have proposed city, private, or public takeover of housing units neglected by landlords.
 He also wants to "increase density around mass transit hubs" and "upzone wealthier neighborhoods", citing housing policies in Jersey City and Tokyo as examples.

+During his campaign, Mamdani promised to end homeless encampment sweeps in the city, saying "If you are not connecting homeless New Yorkers to the housing that they so desperately need, then you cannot deem anything you're doing to be a success".
+Mamdani paused sweeps in January, but restarted them in February, with the Department of Homeless Services leading instead of the NYPD and a longer period of outreach to connect people with shelter.

 Labor

 Mamdani advocates for debt relief among taxi medallion owners.
 He supports expanding labor protections and relying on unionized labor for public projects.

 Mamdani supports raising New York City's minimum wage to $30 per hour by 2030.

 Social ownership

 As a democratic socialist, Mamdani supports an expansion of social ownership in the form of public enterprises, worker-owned cooperatives, and community land trusts.
+In 2024, Mamdani was the primary sponsor of a bill that would add worker cooperatives to the list of preferred contractors for public contracts in New York State.
 At the same time, he supports lowering permit costs and extending public support for small businesses in the private sector.

 Among his primary campaign positions are a pilot program in which the New York City government would operate one grocery store in each borough to drive down prices, and an extensive social housing system similar to the Vienna model.
+These policies have been described as "socialist-style regulation" of goods and services.
+Bhaskar Sunkara described Mamdani's policies as mostly social democratic reforms with some (like city grocery stores and social housing) that lean further toward socialist.
+Mamdani was a co-sponsor of the "New York Public Banking Act".
+During Mamdani's campaign for assembly, he ran on public ownership of utilities.

+In April 2026, Mamdani updated his proposal for city owned and run grocery stores by saying that, "a private operator will run the store."
+In July 2026, Mamdani said that at the beginning of every month, the grocery stores would set the prices for fresh produce, meat, seafood, bread, milk, eggs, and other staples at a 30% discount, and that the prices would remain at that level for the entire month.